Sammy970/OrangeFox_Compile/README.md

-# OrangeFox For your Xiaomi and Oneplus Device
+# OrangeFox For your Xiaomi , Oneplus , Realme Device

 Hello Everyone !!!